aliazani/books/linux-tricks/lpic1.md

 * This directory is for variables

-* You can store things you don't need them after reboot in the /tmp which is in the /var directory
+* You can store things you don't need them after reboot in the /tmp or  /var/tmp directory

 * You can see the system log in /var/log that changes after every reboot